awsdocs/iam-user-guide/doc_source/access_policies_managed-versioning.md

 1. Choose the **Policy versions** tab\.
 Select the check box next to the version that you want to set as the default version, and then choose **Set as default**\.

-To learn how to set the default version of a customer managed policy from the AWS Command Line Interface or the AWS API, see [Editing IAM Policies \(AWS CLI or the AWS API\)](access_policies_manage-edit.md#edit-policies-cli-api)\.
+To learn how to set the default version of a customer managed policy from the AWS Command Line Interface or the AWS API, see [Editing IAM Policies \(AWS CLI\)](access_policies_manage-edit.md#edit-policies-cli-api)\.

 ## Using Versions to Roll Back Changes<a name="versions-roll-back"></a>